Reclaimed Vintage Industrial Style Furniture, Home Decor & Lighting

 7 Industrial Furniture & Decor Ideas for Living Spaces

 With a modern, tradional or a raw, unfinished decor scheme, selecting the right statement pieces of industrial furniture will create that vintage warehous look without taking away the ambience of the room decor scheme.

-1 Exposed pipes and ducts - This gives a room an authentic warehouse look and can be acheived by using modern, retro style, utility pipes and conduit that are designed for comercial use.
+1 Exposed pipes and ducts - This gives a room an authentic warehouse look and can be acheived by using modern, retro style, utility pipes and conduit

 2 Exposed brickwork - Exposing the old walls, cleaning and sealing tem will provide a truly retro rustic look.

 3 Wood and metal surfaces - Using these in combination creates a utilitarion yet interesting decor scheme.

 4 Distressed paintwork - Stripping dowm old doors and skirting boards and painting them with a distressed technique can create a natural and vintage look.